11 quotes from Outlander star Sam Heughan about the things he likes -from sci-fi to omelettes

-Sam Heughan in His Own Words: Here are 11 quotes from the Scottish Outlander star about the things he likes - from sci-fi to omelettes
+Sam Heughan in Quotes: These are 11 quotes from the Scottish Outlander star about the things he likes - from sci-fi movies to omelettes

 There are no shortage of interesting insights about what he enjoys in life in the Scottish actor’s myriad of media interviews.